 Currently led by department head, Linda Richards, PhD, previous heads of the department have included:

-- David Van Essen, PhD, past president of the Society for Neuroscience
+- David Van Essen, PhD, past president of the Society for Neuroscience and Principal Investigator of the Human Connectome Project

 - Gerald D. Fischbach, MD, who later became director of the National Institute of Neurological Disorders and Stroke